Themiscodes/Kikis-Delivery-Service/README.md

 ## Abstract Data Types

-Aside from the data structures I used for the game, all the abstract data types I implemented for the purposes of this course can be found in the [modules](Source-Code/modules/) folder and are the following.
+In addition to the data structures I used for the game, all the abstract data types I implemented for the purposes of this course can be found in the [modules](Source-Code/modules/) folder and are the following.

 ### ADT Vector using ADT Map